-A Pathway to Social Participation – Building Communities through Skilled Volunteering
+Building Communities through Skilled Volunteering

 Social Participation is the level of involvement you have with other people in the community and your connection to society.
 It forms part of the pillars of the UN 2030 Sustainable Development Agenda, which endeavours to promote inclusive and sustainable economic growth, employment and decent work for all.

 The UN has recognised that the foundation for economic security and inclusion in the community, is giving everyone an equal opportunity to improve their livelihoods and empowering people to seek better employment opportunities.
-Achieving a goal that is so broad in its scope may seem unattainable on your own, yet there are so many ways that it aligns with your career progression.
+Achieving a goal that is so broad in its scope.
+It may seem unattainable on your own, yet there are so many ways that it aligns with your career progression.

-What is Skill-Based Volunteering?
+What is Skilled Volunteering?

-It is an innovative approach to community engagement which matches an employee’s workplace skills and knowledge with the needs of a volunteer organisation in order to increase their impact in the community.
-Skills-based volunteering is a driver of social change – it ensures that volunteer organisations can expand their reach and maximise their impact while giving you an opportunity to build leadership skills and give back to the community.
+It is an innovative approach to community engagement.
+This matches an employee’s workplace skills and knowledge with the needs of a volunteer organisation in order to increase their impact in the community.
+Skills-based volunteering is a driver of social change.
+It ensures that volunteer organisations can expand their reach and maximise their impact.
+And also gives you an opportunity to build leadership skills and give back to the community.

 Why The Sustainable Development Goals?